Cego: Bourgeois Tarot pattern

 The second type of pack in current use is one originally produced by F.X.
 Schmid, again dating to the 19th century.
 This is a variant of the Bourgeois Tarot with genre scenes of rural and town life based on woodcuts by Ludwig Richter.
 The same pack was produced by Bielefelder Spielkarten from 1955 to 1974 and the pattern was also manufactured by A.S.S.
 In the 1970s, this was the most common pattern used for playing Cego, but more recently ASS have only released it through a couple of outlets.
 It is sometimes called the Black Forest Cego pattern.

 Another variant of Bourgeois Tarot, the French Tarot Nouveau deck, was also sometimes used, particularly in Alsace.
 When using a 78-card Tarot Nouveau deck, the Aces to sixes are removed from the blacks suits (Spades and Clubs) and the fives to tens are extracted from the red suits (Hearts and Diamonds).
 This then conforms to the 54-card pack needed for four-handed Cego.

-Black Forest pattern
+Black Forest design

-In autumn 2023, a new pattern is planned for release.
-Designed by local graphics design artist, Anita Schwörer, it follows the Adler Cego concept, but replaces the court figures with images of people in local costume and the domestic and wild animals of the Adler Cego pack with animals native to the Black Forest, such as grouse, deer, badger, wild boar and squirrel.
+In late 2023, a new design was released.
+Designed by local graphics design artist, Anita Schwörer ("Fox"), it follows the Adler Cego concept, but replaces the court figures with images of people in local costume and the domestic and wild animals of the Adler Cego pack with animals native to the Black Forest, such as grouse, deer, badger, wild boar and squirrel.